 Each unit in the Fund offered or issued under this PDS is of equal value and identical rights are attached to all such units.
 The Fund has other classes of units on issue with different rights to the class offered under this PDS.
 We are required by the Corporations Act 2001 (Cth) ('Corporations Act') to treat all investors within a class of units equally and investors in different classes fairly.
-This PDS applies to Class P units.

 Refer to the diagram below for the flow of investment money through the fund structure.

-Fund monies are held in the Custodian's account.
+^{}Fund monies are held in the Custodian's account.